-- Each Command, other than the one providing the initial Engaged Formation, must have its Command Admiral present in the Space or its Formations cannot Reinforce the Battle. - The Fleet Admiral, may, if he is present, substitute for ONE (1) missing Command Admiral to allow that Command's participation, but the Fleet Admiral must himself belong to that Command (as can be seen from the background colour of his counter).
+- Each Command, other than the one providing the initial Engaged Formation, must have its Command Admiral present in the Space or its Formations cannot Reinforce the Battle. - The Fleet Admiral, may, if he is present, substitute for ONE (1) missing Command Admiral to allow that Command's participation.